-The consequences of that legally sanctioned discrimination are predictable.
+The consequences of the law are predictable.
 The rate of HIV infection in Jamaica among men who have sex with men is 29.8%, the highest in the Caribbean region.
 The HIV prevalence among gay and bisexual adolescent boys is estimated to be 14%, and HIV prevalence in transgender adolescents is estimated to be 51%.
 Such numbers constitute an entirely avoidable public health crisis on the island.